Booth Falls Trail to Booth Lake Hike

 For more information on leaving no trace, visit LNT.org.

 Looking for a rugged, glute-busting, jaw-dropping backcountry day hike adventure near Vail?
 Look no further, because the Booth Falls Trail to Booth Lake hike will deliver.
-The 10-mile trek through Eagles Nest Wilderness is bound to take your breath away, in more ways than one.
+The 10-mile out-and-back through Eagles Nest Wilderness is bound to take your breath away in more ways than one.

 Soak in the blooming fields of wildflowers, march past the brilliant backcountry waterfalls, rest your weary legs as you overlook the splendid Booth Lake, and don’t forget to tell the marmots I say hello.